-Amendments to the definition of kin in Queensland's Child Protection Act 1999 commenced in 2023.
-These amendments have strengthened how Child Safety legislatively defines kin for First Nations families.
-The effect of this change will be seen through the consistent application of this definition in practice in significant decisions regarding a child.
-These definitions clearly frame kinship care as family caring for family and should not be considered as alternative care or foster care.
+Amendments to the definition of parent and kin in Queensland's Child Protection Act 1999 commenced in 2023.
+These amendments have strengthened how Child Safety legislatively define parent and kin for First Nations families.
+The impact of this change will be seen through the consistent application of this definition in practice in significant decisions regarding a child.
+These definitions clearly frame kinship care as family caring for family and should not be considered as alternative care and distinct from foster care.